mcandre/dotfiles/vim-cheatsheet.md

 ### Normal

-The default mode.
+By default, Vim begins in Normal mode, for entering commands.
 To issue a command, type `Colon`, then the command, then `Enter`.
 This is represented in Vim documentation with the notation `:command`.

 ### Insert